5 Natural Sleep Remedies That Actually Work

 “This is a tip borrowed from my late friend Seth Roberts — amazing guy — and I’m not 100% sure on the biochemistry behind why this works, but it knocks you out like THAT.
 Many of my friends who are chronic insomniacs have credited this with better sleep than even prescription medication.”

-Drink this warm sleep blend an hour before bed:
+Drink this sleep tea an hour before bed:

 - 1 cup decaffeinated tea